Hunters: Look for signs of illness in deer

 Identifying deer with chronic wasting disease is not always possible by visual observation.
 There are common signs that may indicate a deer is sick, but it may or may not have chronic wasting disease.

-Chronic wasting disease (CWD) is a disorder of the neurological system that affects animals that are members of the deer family, called cervids, such as deer, elk and moose.
-CWD is caused by a prion, or misfolded protein.
-Prions are mostly found in the brain and the spinal cord, but have also been detected in saliva, urine, feces and blood.
+Chronic wasting disease (CWD) is a disorder of the neurological system that affects cervids, or animals that are members of the deer family, such as deer, elk, and moose.
+CWD is caused by a prion, or a misfolded protein.
+Prions are mostly found in the brain and the spinal cord but have also been detected in saliva, urine, feces, and blood.
 Cervids that contract CWD may take months or even years before they show symptoms of having the disease.
-Symptoms can include extreme weight loss, lack of coordination, drooping head and/or ears, excessive drooling, excessive drinking and excessive urination.
+Symptoms can include extreme weight loss, lack of coordination, drooping head and/or ears, excessive drooling, excessive drinking, and excessive urination.
 CWD is always fatal to infected cervids.

-The disease is not known to affect humans, although the Centers for Disease Control and Prevention and the World Health Organization both recommend not eating meat from an infected cervid.
+The disease is not known to affect humans, although the Centers for Disease Control and Prevention and World Health Organization both recommend not eating meat from infected cervids.
 Beyond the potential human health risks, CWD poses a threat to deer population health and management.
 Hunting of deer is an important wildlife management tool and has substantial direct (e.g., licensing) and indirect (e.g., travel, gear, venison processing) impacts on Michigan’s economy.